ashley-howard/ashley-howard.github.io/_posts/2021-06-09-why-did-I-implement-a-settings-menu.md

 Throughout this article I talk about code and include code snippets.
 I tried my best to add context, to help non-developers get the gist.

+## The origin of the idea

+You see dark mode everywhere these days.
+It's trending - and for a good reason too!
+I hate looking at a bright website in the dark, don't you?
+I think everyone deserves the option at least to toggle between the theme which best suits them (and their eyes of course!).

+My previous site had a dark mode - a toggle at the top right.
+I tried replicating it on my current site but I felt like it just stuck out like a sore thumb.

+That's where my idea for a settings menu actually came about.
+Just a total collection of settings in one place, that could be easily accessed through the main menu (and the footer).

-## Creating the dark mode
+### Creating a system-level dark mode

 The first setting I created was a system-level dark mode, which follows the user's device's colour scheme.
+That's actually an important point, as it "listens" to what theme your device is using, and follows that.

 I ended up implementing three choices:

 - System: Follow the user's device's light/dark mode
 - Light: Emulate the light mode (e.g. for devices with the dark mode always on)